Fin Fang Foom

 Fin Fang Foom is a character appearing in American comic books published by Marvel Comics.
 The character has been depicted as an extraterrestrial creature resembling a dragon.
 The character first appeared in Strange Tales #89 (cover-dated Oct.
 1961), and was created by Stan Lee and Jack Kirby.
 Later, the character became part of the superhero Iron Man's rogues' gallery.

 The character has also appeared in associated Marvel merchandise including animated television series, toys, trading cards, and video games.
-IGN's List of Top 100 Comic Book Villains of All Time ranked Fin Fang Foom #99.
+IGNs List of Top 100 Comic Book Villains of All Time ranked Fin Fang Foom #99.

 Publication history

 The character makes his debut on the cover of Strange Tales #89 (Oct.
 1961).
 Art by Jack Kirby.

 Fin Fang Foom was created by Jack Kirby.
 Debuting in Strange Tales #89 (October 1961) during the Silver Age of Comic Books, Fin Fang Foom appeared during Marvel Comics' "pre-superhero" period, which would not become integrated into Marvel's mainstream fictional continuity until the 1970s.

 Writer-editor Stan Lee's inspiration for the character's name was the title of the 1934 film version of the long-running British stage musical Chu Chin Chow.
 As Lee described in 2005: